-The DOD held a 30-day comment period beginning December 13, 2023 and completed on January 12, 2024, where the public was invited to review planning materials and documents and provide feedback.
-ORS received 23 separate public comment submissions with a total of 107 distinct comments.
-Of the 107 comments, 49 incited change to the plan, or roughly 47.5%.
+The DOD held a 30-day comment period beginning December 13, 2023, and completed on January 12, 2024, where the public was invited to review planning materials and documents and provide feedback.
+In order to raise awareness of the public comment period, DOD published a press release and provided it to all available media outlets.
+Additionally, the DOD provided the Plan directly to over 350 individuals that are leaders in working with Covered Populations.
+The DOD also provided the Plan to all ISPs through their associations.
+DOD received 23 separate public comment submissions with a total of 107 distinct comments.
+Of the 107 comments, 49 incited changes to the plan, or roughly 47.5%.
 Of the 49 changes that were made, approximately 51% were unique suggestions.
 All comments that were received were tracked and filtered through a process to determine relevance and applicability to the plan.
 See appendix II.C